 Risk factors for OHSS include:

-There are different strategies to minimise the risk of OHSS, including using lower doses of fertility injections (FSH), using a nasal spray (Synarel) trigger, or freezing all embryos (and delaying embryo transfer until the following month).
+There are different strategies to minimise the risk of OHSS, including the use of lower doses of fertility injections (FSH), using a nasal spray trigger or freezing all embryos (and delaying embryo transfer until the following month).